archoncloud/archoncloud-ethereum/README.md

 --------------------------------------------------------------------

-### ABI
+### 6. ABI

 The ABI (application binary interface) along with the Archon Ethereum Smart Contract address are kept in the `abi/abi.go` file along with other minor utilities.
 For the most part, this file has no API's that would be useful to the developer and should be left alone.
-The ADC protocol relies on the Archon Ethereum Smart Contract as a control to various parts of the protocol.
-Said differently, each player in the ADC protocol acts in response to the evolving state of the Archon Ethereum Smart Contract in conjunction with other events.
-By design, it is not advantageous in the ADC protocol for an entity to manipulate its interface with the SC, or the SC itself (changing address in this file).
+The AC protocol relies on the Archon Ethereum Smart Contract as a control to various parts of the protocol.
+Said differently, each player in the AC protocol acts in response to the evolving state of the Archon Ethereum Smart Contract in conjunction with other events.
+By design, it is not advantageous in the AC protocol for an entity to manipulate its interface with the SC, or the SC itself (changing address in this file).
 The design effectively excises such entities from the protocol.
 "So don't bother".

 --------------------------------------------------------------------

-### Encodings
+### 7. Encodings

 Like the ABI file above, the `encodings` folder contains assets that are necessary to this module, but are not intended to be used directly by the developer.
 Many of the API's exposed by this repository require various encodings/decodings behind the scenes.

 --------------------------------------------------------------------

-### RPC Utils
+### 8. RPC Utils

 Again, the `rpc_utils` folder contains functions that are not intended to be of immediate use to the developers using this repository.
 Rather the functions provided by the `rpc_utils` folder are called as subroutines of the showcased API's provided by this repository.